 These days, you’re more likely to hear it called a Pap test rather than a Pap smear.

 While no real preparation is necessary, there are a few things that can affect Pap results.
 For more accurate results, avoid these things for two days before your scheduled test:

 - vaginal suppositories, creams, medicines, or douches

-- powders, sprays, or other feminine hygiene products
+- powders, sprays, or other menstrual products

 A Pap test can be performed during your period, but it’s better if you schedule it between periods.

 If you’ve ever had a pelvic exam, the Pap test isn’t much different.
-You’ll lie on the table with your feet in the stirrups.
+You’ll lie on the table with your feet in stirrups.
 A speculum will be used to open your vagina and allow your doctor to see your cervix.

 A Pap test may be a bit uncomfortable, but it’s generally painless.
 The whole procedure shouldn’t take more than a few minutes.

 You should receive your results within a week or two.

 In most cases, the result is a “normal” Pap smear.
 That means there’s no evidence that you have abnormal cervical cells and you won’t need to think about it again until your next scheduled test.